 Do you find yourself raging around in your closet the night before a business trip (or very early in the morning….not that we’ve personally experienced the 4 a.m.
 Shoe Panic) trying to decide which clothes to pack?

 When I made the how to pack a carry-on suitcase video a few years back, I had no idea that it would become one of the most popular posts on this blog.
-I was just trying to show people that after much painful flailing, I’d set up a packing system that worked for me and maybe others could copy it.
+I was just trying to show people that after much painful flailing, I’d set up a one bag packing system that worked for me and maybe others could copy it.
 The video is at the end of this post if you haven’t seen it before.

 The answer is that you need a business trip uniform.
 I don’t care if that sounds boring; the point is that you’ll be comfortable, look good and can stop freaking out about what to pack.
 If it’s “boring” to be calm and actually sleep the night before a trip, I’ll take it.